Housing and Property

 To learn more about lease renewals and modifications, see our article Renewing a Residential Lease and Rent Increases.

-As a co-tenant, can I sublet or assign (transfer) my lease?
+As a co-tenant, can I sublet or transfer my lease?

-Your landlord may only refuse the sublease or transfer for a serious reason.
-He must inform you of the refusal, and tell you why, within 15 days after receiving your notice.
+Your landlord may only refuse a sublease for a serious reason.
+The landlord must inform you of the refusal, and tell you why, within 15 days after receiving your notice.

 Your co-tenant can refuse the sublease or transfer in some situations.
 To learn more, contact the TAL.